AadiRunwal/fake_UserData/README.md

 # fake_UserData
+mini-project demonstrating Rest API's and Database Connectivity.
+# Technologies Used
+-NodeJS
+-ExpressJS
+-MySQL
+-EJS
+-Rest API
+# About
-mini-project where database in integrated to frontend on a localserver (port:8080).
-Perfoming CRUD Operations on data using REST API and MySQL Database.
+connected the MySQL database to the LocalServer (port:8080) using NodeJS and ExpressJS.
+Performing CRUD Operations on Data using REST APIs.